kdimmler2/Genomic_Prediction_RF_GB/README.md

 Rank features by importance and select top features (e.g., cumulative importance threshold ~80%).

-This section is under construction.
-Feature reduction was done in R.
+Feature reduction was performed using the included R scripts; this section will be expanded with additional usage notes.

 ---

 ### 5. Elastic net

 Run elastic net models in R for additional feature selection and interpretability.

-This section is under construction.
+Elastic net modeling scripts are included, with additional documentation planned.

 ## Workflow Notes